• by José A. Cárdenas, Ed.D. • IDRA Newsletter • January 1995

 Alternative ways of assessing mental abilities must be identified that will probably have to differ considerably from past practices.
 Psychometricians have gone so far up the wrong creek in the assessment of minority mental abilities that it is wise to heed the National Education Association’s recommendation that all intelligence testing of minority children be suspended until alternative ways may be explored.

 [©1995, IDRA.
-This article originally appeared in the IDRA Newsletter by the Intercultural Development Research Association.
-Every effort has been made to maintain the content in its original form.
-However, accompanying charts and graphs may not be provided here.
-To receive a copy of the original article by mail or fax, please fill out our information request and feedback form.
+This article originally appeared in the January 1995 IDRA Newsletter by the Intercultural Development Research Association.
 Permission to reproduce this article is granted provided the article is reprinted in its entirety and proper credit is given to IDRA and the author.]